ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 ## Searching Guidelines

-Higher Geography should be viewed as “semi-arbitrary curatorially-assigned string” rather than “singular definitive placename.”
+Higher Geography should be viewed as "semi-arbitrary curatorially-assigned string" rather than "singular definitive placename."
 A specimen with a very precise and accurate georeference might be assigned to a state, state+USGS map quadrangle, state+county, state+feature (*e.g.*, military reservation), or any combination of these and more.
 These assignments depend on collection-specific curatorial practices, the information available when a specimen was cataloged, and various other factors.
-Especially for cross-collection queries, it is often advisable to search “Any Geographic Element” (which considers [webservice-derived data](#service)) or to search using the “Select on Google Map” option.
+Especially for cross-collection queries, it is often advisable to search "Any Geographic Element" (which considers [webservice-derived data](#service)) or to search using the "Select on Google Map" option.
 Both of these methods work best with georeferenced specimens; additional or exploratory queries may be necessary to find all relevant specimens.
 Use the contact link at the bottom of any Arctos page for assistance.